Contribute to economic and social development

 Orange serves 263 million customers in 29 countries across Europe, Africa and the Middle East, actively participating in the socio-economic development of each of our operating countries.
 Our broad footprint means we have a strong responsibility with clear objectives: to make digital technology a catalyst for everyone’s progress.

-Fighting the digital divide through the right to connect
+Fighting the digital divide

 We are expanding the coverage of our fixed and mobile networks by accelerating fibre and 4G deployment across Europe, Africa and the Middle East and helping to reduce coverage dead zone.
 In 2016, 10 countries had 4G coverage and 21 countries had 3G coverage in Africa and the Middle East.
 In Europe, we are increasing both population coverage and network speeds – the coverage rate for Belgium and Poland increased to 99% in 2016.